jupyter-book/myst-theme/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/executablebooks/myst-theme/blob/main/LICENSE)
 [![CI](https://github.com/executablebooks/myst-theme/workflows/CI/badge.svg)](https://github.com/executablebooks/myst-theme/actions)

-Base repositories for working with MyST websites themes using React.
+Packages for creating MyST websites themes using React and Remix

 # Development

 All dependencies for `myst-theme` are included in this repository (a monorepo!).
+The core themes are also included in this repository to aid in development.

 ## What's inside?

+**Components:**

+- `myst-to-react`: expose MyST content as an article, built with React
 - `@myst-theme/frontmatter`: Show title, authors and affiliations
 - `@myst-theme/providers`: React providers for references and site configuration
-- `@myst-theme/site`: components and utilities for building React and Remix sites
 - `@myst-theme/demo`: myst-demo component for showing syntax
 - `@myst-theme/diagrams`: mermaid diagrams for MyST
-- `myst-to-react`: expose MyST content as an article, built with React
+- `@myst-theme/icons`: MyST icons for React

-Each package and app is 100% [TypeScript](https://www.typescriptlang.org/) and is provided as uncompiled tsx files.
+- `@myst-theme/site`: components and utilities for building Remix sites

+**Styles:**

+- `@myst-theme/styles`: Reusable style components using tailwind

+**Themes:**

+These are included as submodules, use `git clone --recursive` when first cloning.

+- `@myst-theme/book`: Designed to mimic the look-and-feel of an interactive book.

 ### Versioning & Publishing